lrklochek/Control_System/README.md

 Manual disables the PID controller and allows the the setpoint potentiometer to fix either the heater or fan setting from 0 to 100%.
 There is no feed back.
 This is referred to as open loop.

 Auto enables the PID controller, either Reverse or Forward acting.

-The features of the PID Temperature Control of a miniatur

 ## Thermal Chamber Temperature Control System Features.
 ## Chamber